-Psalm 51 cont’d (the psalm David wrote after committing adultery):
+Psalm 51 cont’d (the psalm David wrote after

-For I know my transgressions, and my sin is always before me.
+I know my transgressions, and my sin is always before me.

 Against you, you only, have I sinned and done what is evil in your sight;